10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Leases

-The Company adopted Accounting Standard Codification (“ASC”) Topic 842, Leases, and determines if an arrangement is or contains a lease at contract inception.
-A right-of-use (“ROU”) asset, representing the underlying asset during the lease term, and a lease liability, representing the payment obligation arising from the lease, are recognized on the condensed consolidated balance sheet at lease commencement based on the present value of the payment obligation.
+The Company determines if an arrangement is or contains a lease at contract inception.
+A right-of-use (“ROU”) asset, representing the underlying asset during the lease term, and a lease liability, representing the payment obligation arising from the lease, are recognized on the condensed consolidated balance sheets at lease commencement based on the present value of the payment obligation.
 For operating leases, expense is recognized on a straight-line basis over the lease term.
 For finance leases, interest expense on the lease liability is recognized using the effective interest method and amortization of the ROU asset is recognized on a straight-line basis over the shorter of the estimated useful life of the asset or the lease term.
 The Company also has lease arrangements with lease and non-lease components.
 The Company elected the practical expedient not to separate non-lease components from lease components for the Company’s facility leases.
 The Company also elected to apply the short-term lease measurement and recognition exemption in which ROU assets and lease liabilities are not recognized for leases with an initial term of 12 months or less.

 The present value of lease payments is determined by using the interest rate implicit in the lease, if that rate is readily determinable; otherwise, the Company uses its incremental borrowing rate.
 The incremental borrowing rate is determined by using the rate of interest that the Company would pay to borrow on a collateralized basis an amount equal to the lease payments for a similar term and in a similar economic environment.

-As of September 30, 2023, the Company’s leases had remaining terms of 0.17 years to 9.35 years, some of which include options to extend the lease term.
+As of June 30, 2024, the Company’s leases had remaining terms of 0.25 years to 8.59 years, some of which include options to extend the lease term.

 Revenue